Gold Star Medal (Azerbaijan)

-The Qizil Ulduz Medal (Gold Star) ("Qızıl Ulduz" medalı) is an award that honors a National Hero of Azerbaijan.
+The Gold Star Medal ("Qızıl Ulduz" medalı, /az/) is an award that honours a National Hero of Azerbaijan.

 The award was established by Abulfaz Elchibey (the former President of Azerbaijan) on March 25, 1992 (by Decree No. 201).
 This award is conferred for bravery and courage shown in defense of the sovereignty, the territorial integrity of the Republic of Azerbaijan and for the protection of its civil population.

 History

 Original form

 The medal was initially in the form of a gold-filled crescent facing to the right that enclosed an eight-pointed star with flat dihedral rays on the front face.